it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_3/ReadMe.md

 In an event-driven flow you identify an event that can occur in your source application and actions that can be performed in one or more target applications.
 The flow is triggered when the event occurs.
 * The purpose of this LAB is to show how to create an event-driven flow to identify when new Salesforce Account Records are created.

 # 2. Setup connection to Smart connectors for this lab.<a name="Setup_connections"></a>

 In this section we use App Connect Designer to create a flow that is triggered when an event occurs on Salesforce records.

 First make sure you are logged into the CP4I Platform Navigator using the account the instructor provided to you.

-7\.
-For this lab we will be using MQ to receive the events from App Connect so we will go and create a new Queue in are QMgr.
-Right click your qmgr and open in a new tab.
+1\.
+For this lab we will be using MQ to receive the events from App Connect so we will go and create a new Queue Manager.

-![alt text][pic6f]
+Click in the upper part of you windows on IBM Cloud Pak for Integration, then on the **mq** instance.

-8\.
-Now save the name of your QMgr and click on the tile to open that Qmgr dashboard.
+2\.
+Now save the name of your QMgr (for you it will be QM01) and click on the tile to open that Qmgr dashboard.

 ![alt text][pic6g]

-9\.
+3\.
 Now we will create a new Queue to use in our new flow

 ![alt text][pic6h]

-10\.
+4\.
 We will be creating a new Local queue.

 ![alt text][pic6i]

-11\.
-Enter the name for the Queue.
-In the example we used "SALESFORCE.ACCOUNT.EVENT" then click Create.
+5\.
+Enter the name for the Queue, in this format "SALESFORCE.ACCOUNT.EVENT" follow by ".nickname" then click Create.

 ![alt text][pic6j]

-12\.
+6\.
 Now go back to the tab with the App Connect Designer and select the catalog on the left menu.
 Scroll down to IBM MQ and fill in the connection info.
-* Enter your QMgr name
+* Enter your QMgr name (QM01)
-* For the QMgr host we will use the service name **qmgrX-ibm-mq** where the **X** equals the number from your cluster id ( ex: palpatine**2** )
+* For the QMgr host we will use the service name provided by your instructor.
 * Port is 1414
 * Channel SYSTEM.DEF.SVRCONN